 I used 3 chunks of apple as shown in Photo 4.Fire-Up The WSM

 Fire-up the cooker using the Minion Method.
-Fill the charcoal chamber 1/2 full with unlit Kingsford charcoal briquettes, then place 20-40 lit coals on top of the unlit ones.
+Fill the charcoal chamber 1/2 full with unlit Kingsford Charcoal Briquets.
+Light 20-40 briquettes using a Weber chimney starter and spread them over the unlit charcoal.

 Put the water pan in the cooker and fill it with cold tap water to help with temperature control.